10 nights

 Includes all transfers from Nairobi to the hotels/camps to Nairobi

-• Ole Sereni: Double Room.
+• Ole Sereni: Standard Room.
 Breakfast.

 Not included are international flights, gratuities, compulsary comprehensive travel insurance, visa fees, local airport fees, personal purchases.